knpuniversity/symfony2-series/knpu/episode1/twig.rst

 Web Debug Toolbar
 -----------------

-In the browser, we're now staring at the a killer feature of Symfony2: the polite little bar on the bottom.
+In the browser, we're now staring at a killer feature of Symfony2: the polite little bar on the bottom.
 This is the web debug toolbar, and you may end up loving it even more than the console.